 Because different instruments trade at different prices—even those based on the exact same asset—sometimes the price of a lone instrument can be temporarily dislocated from the average.
 If you have trading accounts across multiple exchanges, the ability to always choose the best price could significantly increase your P/L over time.
 It can also be a great trading signal.

-An example is the latest ETHUSD flash crash on Kraken.
+Consider the last ETHUSD flash crash on Kraken.
 On February 22, 2021, the rate fell from 1600 to a low of 1120 in a matter of minutes.

-If we look to the Multibook of ETH based on 5 exchanges including Kraken, we see a clearer picture.
-The other exchanges only traded as low as 1510; the volume bubbles of the Kraken pair are literally off the charts.
+Looking at a Multibook of ETH based on 5 exchanges including Kraken, we see a clearer picture.
+The other exchanges only traded as low as 1510, the volume bubbles for the Kraken pair being literally off the charts.

-Whether a trader would utilize this signal to initiate a trade or just to manage risk all comes down to individual trading preferences and style.
-Either way, the bottom line is simple: Multibook provides an edge even in high-volatility environments.
+Whether a trader utilized this signal to initiate a trade or just to manage risk all comes down to individual trading preferences and style.
+Either way, the bottom line is simple: Multibook can provide an edge even in high-volatility environments.

 Cryptocurrencies are a truly international asset class, and this brings with it both positives and negatives.
-For traders, the increased interconnectivity provides the potential for more alpha generation across time.
-But all these exchanges with their different prices can make things messy and easily trip up even the most attentive trader.
-Multibook simplifies it all by consolidating it all into a single, easily accessible, and customizable chart.
+For traders, the increased interconnectivity provides the potential for more alpha generation.
+But all these exchanges with their different prices can be dangerous, even for the best traders.
+Multibook simplifies by consolidating it all into a single, easily accessible and customizable chart.
 If used correctly, Multibook provides that ever so vital edge in this often extremely volatile space.